jahudka/libigfeed/README.md

 This library encapsulates a little part of the logic needed to embed an Instagram feed in a website.
-Provided with the appropriate credentials it will fetch a list of the latest posts from a given Instagram account which you can then persist locally using any persistence layer you wish.
-Additionally you can download the media represented by a post for further processing, such as generating responsive thumbnails.
+Provided with the appropriate credentials it will fetch a list of the latest posts from your Instagram account which you can then persist locally using any persistence layer you wish.
+Additionally, you can download the media represented by a post for further processing, such as generating responsive thumbnails.

 ## Dependencies
- - PHP >= 7.1 with the `ext-json` available
+ - PHP >= 7.1 with `ext-json`
- - `guzzlehttp/guzzle`: `^6.3.3`
+ - `guzzlehttp/guzzle`: `^7.0.1`

 ## Installation